false-positive/notewell/README.md

 The notewell project.

+Download [the moderation models](https://drive.google.com/drive/folders/1xSoSajUtSy8YyDWEXeiSh7CyaFLBcJaE?usp=sharing) and place them in the `moderation_models` folder (place the folders not the individual model.tar.gz files)

 Here's how y'all can run the Django project (in `website/`). _(Works everywhere)_

     python -m pip install -U pipenv